 The period pants cannot be tumble dried but they don’t take long to dry in the home or out on the line.
 They obviously have the extra padding which will take longer to dry than your normal underwear but as long as you have enough pairs to cover you or if you have other reusable options (CSP for example) then it shouldn’t cause any problems.

 The WUKA period pants vary in price according to your period flow.
-The medium flow pants I received are £19.99 whereas the heavy flow pants are £24.99 as are the tween pants.
+The medium flow pants I received are priced from £12.00 whereas the heavy flow pants are £18.00 as are the tween pants.
 This may seem a little pricey at first but you do have to remember that a reusable product is an investment.
 If you purchase enough to see you through each month, you will no longer have to spend out on disposable products and these will last you for many years to come.
-Did you know that one study has found that a woman will spend around £10.24 per month on disposable menstrual products which can add up to around £4,916 during an average reproductive lifetime (12 to 52)?
+Did you know that one study has found that the average person who menstruates will spend around £10.24 per month on disposable menstrual products which can add up to around £4,916 during an average reproductive lifetime (12 to 52)?
 So if you had to spend £100 just once for the rest of your menstruating time you would actually be saving yourself thousands!
 And of course, no one is saying that you have to do it all at once, you can buy what you can afford to begin with and then build on your collection over the course of a year or so.
 Once you have enough you can simply do away with disposable and enjoy a fully eco-friendly, reusable period product.

 I would really recommend these period pants if you are looking for a comfortable, absorbent, eco-friendly period product that is kind to you and kind to our environment.
 You can view their full range on their website here.

 *I received these period pants in exchange for an Instagram post.
 I was under no obligation to post a blog review, I have chosen to do this myself.
+This post contains affiliate links.
 For further information please refer to my disclosure page.